-In case you missed it this month, please enjoy these quick links to cool stories and interesting videos!
+In case you missed it this month, find quick links to cool stories and interesting videos.

 Newly minted graduates Semi Ojeleye ’17 and Sterling Brown ’17 were selected in the NBA draft on June 22, writing a new chapter in Mustang basketball history.
 Another Mustang standout, Ben Moore ’17, has joined the Indiana Pacers as an undrafted free agent.

 SMU Cox Executive Education welcomes a new director to take its four-year-old Latino Leadership Initiative to the next level.
 Ana Rodriguez ’03, an alumna of SMU Cox, brings nearly twenty years of experience in higher education, not for profit and corporate work.

 Craig C. Hill joined SMU’s Perkins School of Theology as dean and professor of New Testament in July 2016 from Duke University Divinity School.
 Although his latest book, Servant of All: Status, Ambition, and the Way of Jesus (Eerdmans Publishing Co., 2016), is aimed at church leaders, its lessons can be readily employed by people leading institutions, corporations and even nations – and, he told SMU Magazine with a hint of irony, by him as well.

 Kovan Barzani’s Kurdish-American mother asked him to get two degrees from SMU, “one for you and one for me.”
 As an undergraduate, he developed a literacy program for refugees, ran a political campaign and surpassed his parents’ expectations by earning three degrees in May.